Rep. Meehan resigns, will reimburse taxpayers for sex case settlement

 "With the knowledge I would not be standing for another term, I have decided that stepping down now is in the interest of the constituents I have been honored to serve," the Pennsylvania lawmaker said in a statement Friday afternoon.

-Meehan had previously after it became public in January that his office had settled a sexual harassment complaint.
-He said in his statement Friday that he will repay the money used for the severence payment that was made.
+Meehan said in his statement Friday that he will repay the money used for the payment that was made.

 "I will pay $39,000.00 to the U.S. Treasury to reimburse for the severance payment that was made from my office account.
 That payment will be made within 30 days of my resignation from the House of Representatives.
 I did not want to leave with any question of violating the trust of taxpayers," Meehan said.